jhpyle/docassemble/_docs/functions.md

 * `possessify_long('Fred', 'cat')` returns `the cat of Fred`.
 * `the('apple')` returns `the apple`.

-Note that unlike other functions in [`docassemble.base.util`], these functions are *not* available for use within interviews.
-If you do:
+Note that unlike other functions, these functions are *not* available for use within interviews.

-{% highlight yaml %}
-modules:
-  - docassemble.base.util
-{% endhighlight %}

-you will *not* be able to write things like `${ her('dog') }`.

 These functions are intended to be used from within [Python modules], where you can import them by doing:

 {% highlight python %}
 from docassemble.base.util import his, her
 {% endhighlight %}

+Note that doing `from docassemble.base.util import *` will not work, because these functions are not automatically exported by [`docassemble.base.util`].

 You can customize the functions for different languages: